mohsen-d/choopoon/README.md

 choopoon gets all the defined `routes` or `middlewares` in a given path and adds them to the expressjs app.

+## Bug Fixed

+There has been a bug with routes/middlewares folder's path in previous versions which led to routes/middlewares not being found by module.
+The bug is fixed in version 1.0.5;

 ## installing

 to install run `npm i choopoon` in terminal